 ^{3.} Risks are not static and may change over time.
 There will be a need, therefore, to reassess risks on at least an annual basis.
-Further advice can be sought from the International Financial Accountant, Head of International Finance or Head of Region.
+Further advice can be sought from the International Financial Accountant, Head of International Finance or the Regional Director.